nerc-project/nerc-docs/docs/get-started/allocation/manage-users-to-a-project.md

 !!! warning "Very Important"
     Make sure to click the "Update" button to save the change.

-    This delegation of "Manager" role can be done when adding a user to your project.
-    You can optionally designate them as a "Manager" by selecting their role using the drop down next to their email as described [here](#adding-and-removing-user-from-the-project).
+    This delegation of "Manager" role can also be done when adding a user to your project.
+You can optionally designate them as a "Manager" by selecting their role using the drop down next to their email as [described here](#addremove-users-tofrom-a-project).

 ## Notifications